Kukulkano/dataVaccinator/docs/searchPlugin.md

 (searchwords, on other publications also called *token* or *search token*).

-The SearchHash for all words to be searchable has to become submitted together with an *add* or *update* call to the DataVaccinator Service.
+The SearchHash for all words to be searchable has to become submitted together with an *add* or *update* call to the DataVaccinator Vault.
 It will then provide search functionality that allows you searching for such SearchHashes, even partially if you always start from the left.
 The search function is added to the server by a plugin.